-In April 2016, China's banking regulator, the China Banking Regulatory Commission (CBRC) approved ACB's application to engage in foreign currency-denominated business for all types of clients and in CNY-denominated business for all clients except citizens within the territory of China.
+In April 2016, Chinaøs banking regulator, the China Banking Regulatory Commission (CBRC) approved ACBøs application to engage in foreign currency-denominated business for all types of clients and in CNY-denominated business for all clients except citizens within the territory of China.
 This means after compliance with a number of administrative processes, ACB shall be allowed to service the CNY denominated banking requirements of foreign nationals, foreign and Sino entities, in addition to the full foreign currency service license for all market sectors/segments.
 The last requirement prior to offering CNY denominated services formally would be the updating of the business license with the Fujian Administration for Industry and Commerce (FAIC).
-On January 16, 2017, the Fujian Administration for Industry and Commerce (FAIC) issued a Business License to Allied Commercial Bank to engage in foreign currency-denominated business servicing all types of clients and in CNY-denominated business servicing all clients except Chinese resident citizens
+So far, still pending the final approval of FAIC.

-Allied Banking Corporation (Hong Kong) Limited (ABCHKL) is a private limited company incorporated in Hong Kong in 1978 and is licensed as a restricted license bank under the Hong Kong Banking Ordinance.
-By virtue of the merger between PNB and Allied Bank in February 2013, PNB now owns 51% of ABCHK.
+Allied Banking Corporation (Hong Kong) Limited (ÕABCHKLÖ) is a private limited company incorporated in Hong Kong in 1978 and is licensed as a restricted license bank under the Hong Kong Banking Ordinance.
+By virtue of the merger between PNB and ABC in February 2013, PNB now owns 51% of ABCHK.
 The registered office address is 1402 World-Wide House, 19 Des Voeux Road Central HK SAR.